lpmi-13/minimalPairGenerator/README.md

 `original_transcripts/`
 AS DIRECTORIES.

-...I will eventually refactor stuff to make it accept command linearguments for whatever input folder you want, but just focused on getting it all working at the moment
+...I will eventually refactor stuff to make it accept command line arguments for whatever input folder you want, but just focused on getting it all working at the moment
 ***

 4. generate list of minimal pairs per transcript